uptonking/note4yaoo/note-web-optimization-loading-performance.md

       - the latter ( `display: none` ) removes the element entirely from the render tree such that the element is invisible and is not part of the layout.
   2. For each visible node, find the appropriate matching CSSOM rules and apply them.
   3. Emit visible nodes with content and their computed styles.
-  - The final output is a render that contains both the content and style information of all the visible content on the screen.
+  - The final output is a render tree that contains both the content and style information of all the visible content on the screen.
   - With the render tree in place, we can proceed to the "layout" stage.
 - Up to this point we've calculated which nodes should be visible and their computed styles, but we have not calculated their exact position and size within the viewport of the device---that's the "**layout**" stage, also known as "**reflow**."
   - To figure out the exact size and position of each object on the page, the browser begins at the root of the render tree and traverses it.